Benjamin Wedro, MD, FACEP, FAAEM

 Is laryngitis contagious?

-Laryngitis is contagious if it is caused by an infection.
-If a respiratory infection or cold is caused by an infection, they are contagious.
+Laryngitis is only contagious if it is caused by an infection.
 Laryngitis, upper respiratory infections, and colds are commonly a viral infection spread by aerosol droplets.

 How is laryngitis diagnosed?

-The health care practitioner can often diagnose laryngitis quickly at the doctor's office.
+The health care professional often can make the diagnosis of laryngitis quickly at the doctor's office.
 The history of upper respiratory tract infection associated with loss of voice is reinforced by the patient answering questions in a hoarse voice.
 The examination is often brief and limited to the ears, nose, and throat, looking for other potential causes of the cold-like symptoms.
-If the throat is red and there is a concern about a strep throat in addition to the laryngitis, a throat swab for a strep screen may be done.
+If the throat is red and there is a concern about a streptococcal throat infection (strep throat) in addition to the laryngitis, a throat swab for a rapid strep test.

-If the hoarse voice becomes chronic, the health care practitioner may want to take a more detailed history, accessing reasons why the larynx and vocal cords have become inflamed for a prolonged period of time.
+If the hoarse voice becomes chronic, the health care professional may want to take a more detailed history, trying to learn why the larynx has become inflamed for a prolonged period of time.

 Laryngoscopy is the most common test performed to look directly at the vocal cords and evaluate their function.
-Using a thin tube containing a lighted fiberoptic camera inserted through the nose into the back of the throat, an otolaryngologist (ear, nose, and throat specialist) can see whether the vocal cords are inflamed, if there are any polyps or nodules growing on them, and if they move appropriately with breathing and speaking.
+This procedure uses a thin tube containing a lighted fiberoptic camera that is inserted through the nose into the back of the throat.
+The health care practitioner performing the procedure can see whether the vocal cords are inflamed, if there are any polyps or nodules growing on them, and if the vocal cords move appropriately with breathing and speaking.
+This test is often performed by an otolaryngologist (ear, nose, and throat specialist), but many other physicians and specialists are trained to perform direct laryngoscopy.
+Indirect laryngoscopy may be attempted using a mirror placed in the back of the throat to visualize the vocal cords.

 Viewers share their comments